UnQOfficial/void/SECURITY.md

 ## Supported Versions

-The following versions of the Void AI Code Editor Installer are currently being supported with security updates:
+The following versions of the Void AI Code Editor for Android are currently being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |